alex-ivanov/swing-inspector/README.md

 Features:
 1. Stacktrace for all JComponent inheritors from a place where they were instantiated (useful when you need to find where this or that component was created)
 2. Ability to show red border for component under mouse cursor.
-Helps to understand how you layout really works.
+Helps to understand how your layout really works.